 Editor's note: This story was originally published on Feb.
-21. Watch "D. Wade: Life Unexpected" anytime on ESPN+.
+21, 2020.
+On Saturday, the long-time Heat star will be enshrined in the Naismith Basketball Hall of Fame.
+Watch "D. Wade: Life Unexpected" anytime on ESPN+.

 "I was really disturbed by him leaving, and I take full responsibility for that, putting him in a position we should not have put him in," admits Riley, the longtime Heat president.
 "The biggest regret that I have and mistake that I made with Dwyane, our franchise guy -- who sacrificed, not only gave up money but gave up opportunities with LeBron [James] and Chris [Bosh] here to grow even bigger -- is when LeBron left and we maxed Chris with a five-year contract.
 We should have done the same thing with Dwyane, and we should have given it to Dwyane first.